 The nearest services - Tebay and Southwaite - are almost exactly 15 miles away each side.
 Both of those were also expected to be quiet, and over time they have been grown instead of having three services.

-The services would have been twice as big as the nearby village of Clifton.
 A police outstation was planned to be provided here.